 Abalone Shell

-The colorful iridescent mother-of-pearl lining of an abalone mollusk’s shell.
-Resembling a dark rainbow, abalone shell comes in a variety of colors, including combinations of green, purple, black, white, brown and even pink and red.
-Abalone is rated a 2.5 to 4.5 on the Mohs Hardness scale and its toughness is fair.
+Abalone shell is the colorful iridescent mother-of-pearl lining of an abalone mollusk’s shell.
+Resembling a dark rainbow, abalone shell comes in various colors, including combinations of green, purple, black, white, brown and even pink and red.
+Abalone is rated a 2.5 to 4.5 on the Mohs Hardness scale, and its toughness is fair.

 Adularescence

-A phenomenon caused by scattering light commonly displayed in moonstone.
+Adularescence is a phenomenon caused by scattering light commonly displayed in moonstones.
 Also known as “schiller,” this property produces the effect that the stone is glowing from below the surface.

 Agate

-A variety of chalcedony with a layered appearance consisting of curved or angular bands.
-Agates may be found in a variety of colors are used for both jewelry and décor.
+Agate is a variety of chalcedony with a layered appearance consisting of curved or angular bands.
+Agates may be found in various colors and are used for jewelry and décor.
 Agate has a hardness of 6.5 to 7 on the Mohs Hardness Scale, making it a fairly durable gemstone.

 Akoya Cultured Pearls

-A high-quality saltwater cultured pearl grown in the Akoya oyster.
-Farmed off the coasts of Japan and at times China, Akoya cultured pearls are the classic pearl most used for the traditional cultured pearl strand necklace and cultured pearl earrings.
+An Akoya cultured pearl is a high-quality saltwater cultured pearl grown in the Akoya oyster.
+Farmed off the coasts of Japan and, at times, China, Akoya cultured pearls are the classic pearl most used for the traditional cultured pearl strand necklace and cultured pearl earrings.

 Alexandrite

-A rare mineral of the chrysoberyl variety, whose primary distinction is the change-of-color from bluish green in daylight to purplish red in incandescent light.
+Alexandrite is a rare mineral of the chrysoberyl variety, whose primary distinction is the change of color from bluish green in daylight to purplish red in incandescent light.
 This unusual light-absorbing gemstone is the modern gemstone of June and is relatively hard, with a hardness of 8.5 on the Mohs Hardness Scale.

 Alternative Metal

-Metals other than gold, silver and platinum, used to make jewelry primarily wedding bands.
+Alternative metals are metals other than gold, silver and platinum that are used to make jewelry, primarily wedding bands.
 Alternative metals include palladium, titanium, tungsten carbide, stainless steel and cobalt.

 Altimeter

-Also known as an altitude meter, the device measures the altitude of an object based on barometric pressure.
+Altimeter, also known as an altitude meter, is a device that measures the altitude of an object based on barometric pressure.
 This function is featured in some watches and used by pilots, skydivers, hikers and sailors.

 Amethyst